Hutch Jones

 Willie D. "Hutch" Jones (born September 1, 1959) is an American former professional basketball player.
-He played in the National Basketball Association for the San Diego Clippers for several games at the starts of both the 1982–83 and 1983–84 seasons before embarking on a seven-year career in Spain and Italy.
+He played in the National Basketball Association for the San Diego Clippers for 13 games at the starts of both the 1982–83 and 1983–84 seasons before embarking on a seven-year career in Spain and Italy.
 Jones also played briefly in the Continental Basketball Association over the 1982–83 and 1983–84 seasons, for the Las Vegas/Albuquerque Silvers and for the Wyoming Wildcatters.